MartijnVanbiervliet/blog/content/about.md

 During my Bachelor's degree in Informatics, I focused on software development for web and mobile applications.
 During these studies, internships, and student work, I gained experience with JavaScript, C#, and web application frameworks.

 In my spare time, I enjoy hiking vacations, reading books, tinkering with home automation, and staying updated with the latest car and technology news.
-I also dabble in photography to capture the natural beauty I encounter during our vacations.
+I also dabble in photography to capture the natural beauty I encounter on vacation.
 Additionally, I play the guitar and enjoy wall climbing, although I don't get to do these as often as I'd like.

 I like attending Python conferences and meetups in and around Belgium.
 Feel free to connect with me if you share similar interests or want to discuss software engineering!